finnito/Science/content/11sci/as90947/markdown/precipitation-reactions.md

 Write a word equation, symbol equation and predict the precipitate for this reaction.

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/73dw6w0zNXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+### More Practice

+This video demonstrates three more precipitation reactions.
+For each, write an observation that would indicate to you that a precipitation reaction is occurring, then a word and symbol equation and predict/explain the precipitate with your solubility rules.

+<iframe width="1280" height="720" src="https://www.youtube.com/embed/HSlQGFNstg0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>